rp57/TrackmanApp/README.md

 Scale:

-0 - Lowest Possible Pitch Success Metric /n
+0 - Lowest Possible Pitch Success Metric  <br />
-~0.5 - Average /n
+~0.5 - Average  <br />
-1 - Highest Possible Pitch Succcess Metric /n
+1 - Highest Possible Pitch Succcess Metric  <br />

 Note: If your data has missing data for key pich metrics (velocity, break, etc.), those will be filtered out and affect the reliability of your results.